aaroncarsonart/IdentityExample/README.md

     manager = new UserManager<ApplicationUser>(new UserStore<ApplicationUser>(db));
   }
   ```
 5. At this point, the program is ready to go with the identity stuff.
 We need to change the controller so that it adds the user ID to the Review (or whatever your model name is) table.
-In the create section of the controller (`public async Task<ActionResult> Create([Bind(Include = "ReviewID,Content,ReviewDate,Score")] Review review) {`), add `var currentUser = manager.FindById(User.Identity.GetUserId());` just above the `if (ModelState.IsValid) {` statement.
+In the create section of the controller, add `var currentUser = manager.FindById(User.Identity.GetUserId());` just above the if statement.
 Within that same statement, add `review.User = manager.FindById(User.Identity.GetUserId());` just above the rest of the code in that statement.
 The resulting code should look something like the following:
   ```
   public async Task<ActionResult> Create([Bind(Include = "ReviewID,Content,ReviewDate,Score")] Review review)
   {
     var currentUser = manager.FindById(User.Identity.GetUserId());

     if (ModelState.IsValid)
     {
       review.User = manager.FindById(User.Identity.GetUserId());